rthrash/modAI/README.md

 # modAI
-A proof of concept generative AI Extra – perfect for speeding up the time needed for SEO-related content including page titles, meta titles, meta descriptions, page summaries, and images/alt text that can be used for Open Graph shares or hero sections that are all the rage for the top of web pages.
+A generative AI Extra for MODX Revolution 3.0 and later.
+It’s perfect for creating content quickly or speeding up optimizing SEO-related content including page titles, meta titles, meta descriptions, page summaries, and images/alt text (finally, an easy-button for Open Graph sharing images or hero sections).

 The modAI Plugin adds a sparkle button (✦) next to fields or labels in back-end Manager for MODX Revolution.
 When clicked, it:

 1. uses field-specific prompts for the type of content being created,
-2. uses the ChatGPT API to create said content, and
+2. uses a supported AI model API to create said content, and
 3. dumps the result directly into the appropriate field or a textarea that you can copy/paste from (e.g., for longer format articles going into the Content field).

 ## Requirements

 - MODX Revolution 3.x
-- A ChatGPT API key from https://platform.openai.com/api-keys
+- A ChatGPT API key from https://platform.openai.com/api-keys, Google Gemeini API key from https://ai.google.dev/gemini-api/docs/api-key or Anthropic Claude API key from https://console.anthropic.com/settings/keys
-- Pre-paid credits for API calls—this is different than the $20/month ChatGPT Pro subscription
+- Pre-paid credits for API calls for ChatGPT if using—this is different than the $20/month ChatGPT Pro subscription

+**Note:** image and vision support is currently only supported with the ChatGPT APIs.
+Claude and Gemeini only support text geneeration.

 MODX’s modAI Extra works with the following Extras if installed: